kjolley/BIGSdb_documentation/curator_guide/0080_retiring_profiles.rst

 You can retire a profile identifier by clicking the 'Add' link in the 'Retired profiles' box on the sequence database curators' page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/retire_profile1.png